Who Was Mark Twain?

-Samuel Langhorne Clemens was born on November 30, 1835, in the tiny village of Florida, Missouri, the sixth child of John and Jane Clemens.
-When he was 4 years old, his family moved to nearby Hannibal, a bustling town of 1,000 people.
+Mark Twain was born Samuel Langhorne Clemens in the tiny village of Florida, Missouri, on November 30, 1835, the sixth child of John and Jane Clemens.
+When he was 4 years old, his family moved to nearby Hannibal, a bustling river town of 1,000 people.

 John Clemens worked as a storekeeper, lawyer, judge and land speculator, dreaming of wealth but never achieving it, sometimes finding it hard to feed his family.
-He was an unsmiling fellow; according to one legend, young Sam never saw him laugh.
+He was an unsmiling fellow; according to one legend, young Sam never saw his father laugh.

 His mother, by contrast, was a fun-loving, tenderhearted homemaker who whiled away many a winter's night for her family by telling stories.
 She became head of the household in 1847 when John died unexpectedly.